 While Washington D.C. and New York are often thought of as museum capitals of the country, Philadelphia is right up there offering a plethora of great museums.
-While you’ve likely heard of the Philadelphia Art Museum, today we share an unprecedented listing of 26 museums in Philadelphia grouped by interest.
-Are you ready?

 For the Historian